zakhardage/Shopify-Wish-List/README.md

 non-app wish list using customer.tags

-To make this wish list work, you'll need to add an include tag for wishlist-product.liquid in your product page -- make sure that it is not within the add-to-cart form.
-And you'll need to add an include tag for wishlist-page.liquid in a page with the handle wish-list.
+To make this wish list work, you'll need to add an include tag for wishlist-product.liquid in your product template -- make sure that it is not within the add-to-cart form.
+And you'll need to add a collection template for collection.wishlist.liquid.

 There's no in-line styling so this should pick up your product and page template styling.